Jashansimak/Jashansimak.github.in/README.md

    cold booting and warm booting.

 Cold booting is starting a computer from a completely powered-off state, while warm booting is restarting a computer that is already on.

+      Day 2

+  Introduction to Kernel , Shell its types and    different commands

+Kernel -   In an operating system, the kernel is the core component that acts as a bridge between the hardware and the software.